 Feeling bloated, heavy and uncomfortable?
-Then you are at the right page!
-Just read on to know the top 8 bloating banishing foods which you can find in your kitchen.
+There are 8 bloating banishing foods which you can find in your kitchen.

 Fresh ginger, which is said to be the most effective form of ginger, is available in the produce section of supermarkets throughout the year.